maximbetin/instagram-helper/README.md

 Options:
   --days, -d INT          Number of days back to fetch posts from (default: 1) --accounts, -a TEXT...
-Specific Instagram accounts to fetch from --output, -o PATH       Output directory for reports --log-dir PATH          Directory for log files --no-open               Do not automatically open the generated report --verbose, -v           Enable verbose logging --help                  Show this message and exit
+Specific Instagram accounts to fetch from --output, -o PATH       Output directory for reports (default: Desktop/IG Updates) --log-dir PATH          Directory for log files (default: Desktop/IG Updates) --no-open               Do not automatically open the generated report --verbose, -v           Enable verbose logging --help                  Show this message and exit